KiddLab/QuicK-mer2/tutorial.md

 make-colortrack-fordisplay.py --cn sample-out/NA12878.qm2.CN.1k.bed.browser --name NA12878
 ```

-This makes the file NA12878.qm2.CN.1k.bed.browser.bedColor which is a heatmap view of the QuicKmer-2 results as a bed9 files which can be converted
+This makes the file `NA12878.qm2.CN.1k.bed.browser.bedColor` which is a heatmap view of the QuicKmer-2 results in bed9 format.
+It can be converted
-to bigBed format for easy display.
+to the bigBed format for easy display.

+## Step 6 Check results
+Sample output can be found in [tutorial-sample-results/](tutorial-sample-results/)

+The files are now ready for use for display and analysis.